ancelingely/Projet_R_Python_M2_REHAB_2/readme.md

 #### 1.3.2 : data collection :
 Patients were equipped with Xsens inertial sensors (Awinda) placed on the head, T8, L1, L4 and S1, with a sampling frequency of 60 Hz.
 Participants completed a standardized task including five repetitions each of maximal lumbar flexion and trunk rotation to the left and right, while standing with feet shoulder-width apart, knees extended.
 Each assessment lasted approximately 15 minutes.

-figure above shows the velocity profile computed from a patient.
+**Figure 1**: The figure above shows the velocity profile computed from a patient.
 Flexion segments are highlighted in blue and extension segments are highlighted in red.

 ![Patient_7](img/FlexionDos_007_av_segments.png)

 #### 1.3.3 : outcome mesured :
 Movement smoothness was evaluated based on the velocity profile given by the gyroscope.

-SPARC formula :
+It is quantified using two metrics : SPARC and NNP.
+These metrics are described more in detail in the Python_project

-SPARC = - ∫ |dV(ω)/dω| dω
+$SPARC = - ∫ |dV(ω)/dω| dω$
 Where V(ω) is the Fourier magnitude spectrum of the velocity profile and ω is the angular frequency.

-NNP formula :
-NNP = (number of peaks in the velocity profile) / (total duration of the movement).
+$NNP = \frac{\text{number of peaks in the velocity profile}}{\text{total duration of the movement}}$

 ## 2 : Python project : data analysis
 ### 2.1 : aim